markwest1972/smart-security-camera/aws-lambda-functions/readme.md

 4. nodemailer-send-notification.js - requires access to SES and s3  (*AmazonSESFullAccess* and *AmazonS3ReadOnlyAccess*).
 5. s3-archive-image.js - requires access to s3 (*AmazonS3FullAccess*).
 6. nodemailer-error-handler - requires access to SES  (*AmazonSESFullAccess*).

-You can just create one "super role" that includes all the resources your project will be using and then assign this role to all your functions, but this can lead to security issues.

 ### Adding Lamdba Functions to AWS